arnaudleclerc/AzureMapsControl.Components/docs/controls/README.md

 - `Pitch` :  A control for changing the pitch of the map.
 - `Style`: A control for changing the style of the map.
 - `Zoom` : A control for changing the zoom of the map.
+- `Scalebar`: A control displaying a scalebar on the map

 There are two ways to add the controls to the map :